-Oklahoma Access to Justice Commission & Foundation
+Oklahoma Access to Justice

 Improving Access to Justice in Oklahoma

-The Oklahoma Access to Justice Commission works to develop and implement policy initiatives designed to expand access to and enhance the quality of justice in civil legal matters for low-income Oklahoma residents.
+From 2014 to 2023, the Oklahoma Access to Justice Commission worked to develop and implement policy initiatives designed to expand access to and enhance the quality of justice in civil legal matters for low-income Oklahoma residents.

-Oklahomans turn to the civil justice system when they are facing life-changing challenges such as domestic violence, child custody disputes, unlawful evictions, discrimination, consumer debt, or the loss of veterans’, health, or disability benefits.
+Oklahomans turn to the civil justice system when they are facing life-changing challenges such as domestic violence, child custody disputes, eviction, foreclosure, discrimination, consumer debt, or the loss of veterans’, health, or disability benefits.
 Unlike the criminal justice system, there is no right to an attorney in civil justice matters.

 The civil legal system is complex and difficult to navigate without the help of an attorney.
 When people represent themselves in court, filing fees, procedural rules, and confusion about the law are barriers to fair and just outcomes.

 Unfortunately, many people, particularly those who are low-income, cannot afford an attorney.
 Free legal services are available through Legal Aid Services of Oklahoma and other providers, but these providers must turn away more than half of those who quality for services due to a lack of funding.

 As a result, many Oklahomans must face the complexity of the civil justice system on their own.
 For example, a victim of domestic violence may have to represent herself in court to obtain protection from an abusive partner.
 A veteran may have to fight for his benefits without the assistance of a lawyer.
 A low-income worker may be wrongfully evicted.